 Use of a diaphragm Diaphragm Barrier contraceptives physically block the sperm’s access to a woman’s uterus.
 They include condoms, diaphragms, cervical caps, contraceptive gels, contraceptive sponges, and spermicides (foams... read more for contraception increases the risk of developing cystitis, possibly because spermicide used with the diaphragm suppresses the normal vaginal bacteria and allows bacteria that cause cystitis to flourish in the vagina.
 Having sex with a man who uses a condom coated with spermicide also increases the risk.

 The decrease in estrogen production that occurs after menopause Menopause Menopause is the permanent end of menstrual periods, ovulation, and fertility.
-For up to several years before and just after menopause, estrogen levels fluctuate widely, periods become irregular... read more can thin the vaginal and vulvar tissues around the urethra (causing genitourinary syndrome of menopause), which can predispose a woman to repeated episodes of cystitis.
+For up to several years before and just after menopause, estrogen levels fluctuate widely, periods become irregular... read more can thin the vaginal and vulvar tissues around the urethra, which can predispose a woman to repeated episodes of cystitis.
 In addition, a drooping (prolapsed) uterus or bladder may cause poor emptying of the bladder and predispose to cystitis.
 A prolapsed uterus or bladder Pelvic Organ Prolapse (POP) Pelvic organ prolapse involves relaxation or weakening of the ligaments, connective tissue, and muscles of the pelvis, causing the bladder, urethra, small intestine, rectum, or uterus to bulge... read more is more common among women who have had many children.

 Rarely, cystitis recurs because of an abnormal connection between the bladder and the vagina (vesicovaginal fistula).